 The General Assembly is the supreme authority of the Society; it consists of all Members holding voting rights.
-The General Assembly is held at the annual International Conference “Biofabrication” and is announced to the Members at least three (3) months in advance.
-The agenda shall be distributed latest two (2) weeks before the Assembly.
-Any items for the agenda, which have been sent to the Society President at least one month before the Assembly shall be placed on the agenda; any other agenda item shall be raised under New Business during the General Assembly.
+The General Assembly is held at the annual International Conference “Biofabrication” and is announced to the Members at least one (1) month in advance.
+The agenda shall be distributed two (2) weeks before the Assembly.
+Any discussion items for the agenda, sent to the Society Secretary General at least three (3) weeks before the Assembly, shall be placed on the agenda; any other agenda item shall be raised under New Business during the General Assembly.
 The assembly is chaired by the Society President.
-If he/she is unavailable or incapacitated this function shall be fulfilled by the Vice President or, if the latter is also unavailable or incapacitated, by the Past President.
-If none of the above is available another member of the Board of Directors shall preside over the General Assembly.
+If he/she is unavailable or incapacitated this function shall be fulfilled by the President-Elect or, if the latter is also unavailable or incapacitated, by the Secretary General.
+If none of the above is available, another member of the Executive Board or Board of Directors shall preside over the General Assembly.

 The responsibilities of the General Assembly are:

-(i) the election of the Board of Directors,
+(i) the election of the Board of Directors (if not held online),

 (iii) dissolution of the Society,

 (iv) any resolution which the Board of Directors may ask the Assembly to consider

 (vi) approval of the profit and loss statement and the financial report of the Treasurer

 (vii) ratification of the venue chosen by the Board of Directors for future annual meetings